TaufiqHassan/acccmip6/README.rst

 .. image:: docs/installation_demo.gif

-You may also install the package via conda -
+You may also install the package via conda.
+Make sure you have added the conda-forge channel in your environment.
+You can add any channel by -

+``conda config --env --add channels conda-forge``

+Then install ``acccmip6`` from ``thassan`` channel:

 ``conda install -c thassan acccmip6``